-If a qualifying combat zone participant makes a contribution to an IRA after April 15th and designates the contribution for a prior year, you must report the type of contribution (box 7) and the amount on Form 5498.
+If a qualifying combat zone participant makes a contribution to an IRA after April 15 and designates the contribution for a prior year, you must report the type of IRA (box 7) and the amount on Form 5498.
 Report the amount either for (1) the year for which the contribution was made or (2) a subsequent year.

 1. If you report the contribution for the year it is made, no special reporting is required.
-Include the contribution in box 1 of an original Form 5498 or of a corrected Form 5498 if an original was previously filed.
+Include the contribution in box 1 or box 10 of an original Form 5498 or of a corrected Form 5498 if an original was previously filed.

-- 2. If you report the contribution on Form 5498 in a subsequent year, you must include the year for which the contribution was made, the amount of the contribution, and one of the following indicators: - a.
-Use "JG" (Joint Guard) or "AF" (Allied Force) for the Kosovo area. - b.
-Use "JE" (Joint Endeavor) for the Persian Gulf area. c.
-Use "EF" (Enduring Freedom) for Afghanistan, - c.
-Use "EF" (Enduring Freedom) for Afghanistan, Uzbekistan, Kyrgyzstan, Pakistan, Tajikistan, and Jordan. d.
-Use "IF" (Iraqi Freedom) for the Arabian Peninsula Areas d.
+If you report the contribution on Form 5498 in a subsequent year, you must include the year for which the contribution was made, the amount of the contribution, and one of the following indicators:

+a.
+Use "AF" (Allied Force) for the Kosovo area.

+b.
+Use "EF" (Enduring Freedom) for Afghanistan, Uzbekistan, Kyrgyzstan, Pakistan, Tajikistan, Jordan, and c.
 Use "IF" (Iraqi Freedom) for the Arabian Peninsula Areas (the Persian Gulf, the Red Sea, the Gulf of Oman, the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude, the Gulf of Aden, and the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates and the airspace above such locations).